4 Easy Ways To Keep Chickens Out of My Yard

-There can be different reasons why people would want chickens out of their yard.
+There can be different reasons why people would want chickens out of their yards.
 Whether it may be for protecting the place, keeping them away from plants that they may peck on, or keeping them from eating dangerous things.
-So as people may ask, “What are the ways on how to keep chickens out of my yard?”
+So as people may ask, “What are the ways how to keep chickens out of my yard?”

-Fences
+1. Fences

 In the talks of keeping chickens out of the yard, fences have been one of the go-to solutions.
-Chicken fences are effective but this may take more effort than most solutions, but when done the right way, it can be one of the longest-lasting solutions too.
+Chicken fences are effective, but this may take more effort than most solutions, but when done the right way, it can be one of the longest-lasting solutions too.

 You can always install the more accessible types of fence.
 It may last longer with the proper care, but as much as possible, a sturdy and well-made wall is your best way to go.

-Asking and Communicating
+2. Asking and Communicating

 Creatures can sense whenever they are not welcome, and chickens are one of the types to get jumpy in unfamiliar places.
 Some chickens are even nervous when there’s a presence of people they are not familiar with.